 - sanpaku eyes (eyes with visible white between the iris and the lower eyelid)

 Ancient Greeks speculated that female fetuses gestated in one side of the womb because the temperature was more suitable.
 I'm glad we've held on to a lot of Greek philosophy, but happier still that we've ditched their beliefs about biology.

-What is sanpaku?
-Literally translated, it means "three whites," which refers to how you can divide up an eye into pieces, with the whites taking up three of the four segments.
+Literally translated, sanpaku means "three whites," which refers to how you can divide up an eye into pieces, with the whites taking up three of the four segments.
 Sanpaku is when you can see the white of somebody's eye either above or below the iris.